agiliq/building-api-django/docs/chapter1.rst

 Creating a project
 --------------------

 Earliest in order, to create a project we should move to the directory where we would like to store our code.
 For this go to command line and use cd command.
-Then trigger the start prject command.
+Then trigger the startproject command.

 .. code-block:: python